gardatech/bugbane/README.md

 <details>
 <summary>Details on how bb-corpus works</summary>

-The tool supports importing test cases from the storage to the fuzzer working directory, and exporting them from the fuzzer working directory back to the storage.<br>
+The tool supports importing test cases from the storage to the fuzzer working directory and exporting them from the fuzzer working directory back to the storage.<br>
 The storage is just a mounted directory, which can in turn be some Samba share, an NFS drive, etc.<br>

 Synchronization occurs in two stages:
 1. Copying samples (if importing) or moving them (if exporting) from a source directory to a temporary folder without creating duplicates (SHA1 hash sum checks are in place).
-2. Minimizing the samples in the temporary folder, saving results to a destination directory using fuzzer tools (e.g., afl-cmin)
+2. Minimizing the samples in the temporary folder, saving results to a destination directory using fuzzer tools (such as afl-cmin)

 The variable `fuzzer_type` must be defined in the configuration file bugbane.json.<br>
-For afl-cmin minimization there must be builds of the tested application on disk.
-The most preferred build for minimizing samples is the one in the laf folder, as it "distinguishes" more execution paths, though, if this build is missing, the other ones will be used for minimization.
+For afl-cmin minimization there must be builds of a tested app on disk.
+The most preferred build for minimizing samples is the one in the `laf` folder, as it "distinguishes" more execution paths, though, if this build is missing, bb-corpus uses the other builds for minimization.

-The names of resulting files will contain the SHA1 hash sum of their contents.
+The names of resulting files contain the SHA1 hash sum of their contents.
 If the destination directory already contains files with the matching names, no file overwriting occurs.

 </details>

 ## bb-fuzz
-Launches fuzzing of the tested application using the specified number of CPU cores, stops fuzzing when the specified stop condition occurs.<br>
+Launches fuzzing of an app under test using a specified number of CPU cores, stops fuzzing when a specified stop condition occurs.<br>

 Example usage:
 ```shell
 FUZZ_DURATION=1800 bb-fuzz --max-cpus $(nproc) suite /fuzz
 ```
-As a result, multiple fuzzer instances will be started in a tmux session.<br>
+As a result, multiple fuzzer instances start running in a tmux session.<br>
-The bb-fuzz tool will periodically print the fuzzer run statistics until it detects the occurence of a stop condition, in this case, until the duration of 1800 seconds (30 minutes) has passed.<br>
+The bb-fuzz tool will periodically print run statistics of the fuzzer until it detects the occurrence of a stop condition, in this case, until the duration of 1800 seconds (30 minutes) has passed.<br>
-Then the fuzzer screen dumps (text representations) will be saved to the /fuzz/screens directory.
-The dumps are to be used in the next stages by the bb-report or the bb-screenshot tools.<br>
+Then the tool saves fuzzer screen dumps (text representations) to the /fuzz/screens directory.
+The dumps are for the bb-report or bb-screenshot tools to create screenshots from in the next stages.<br>
-**Warning: after saving the dumps ALL afl-fuzz and tmux processes in the whole operating system will be terminated.**<br>
+**Warning: after saving the dumps ALL afl-fuzz and tmux processes in the whole operating system are terminated.**<br>

 <details>
 <summary>Details on how bb-fuzz works</summary>

-The tool detects builds of the tested application on disk and distributes them across different processor cores.<br>
+The tool detects builds of a tested app on disk and distributes them across different processor cores.<br>
 The distribution algorithm for C/C++ builds relies on the following rules:
 * builds with sanitizers are allocated one core each;
 * auxiliary builds (AFL_LLVM_LAF_ALL, AFL_USE_CMPLOG) are assigned to a certain proportion of the available cores;
 * the basic build (without sanitizers) occupies the remaining cores;
 * builds for source code coverage collection do not participate in fuzz testing (see bb-coverage).

-When fuzzing Go applications, there's only one build (in either gofuzz or gotest folder) which is allocated to all available cores.<br>
+When fuzzing Go applications, there's only one build (in either `gofuzz` or `gotest` folder) which is allocated to all available cores.<br>
 For the built-in Go fuzzer (go test) bb-fuzz exits on the first bug discovered.
 This is caused by the way the fuzzer works.
 If there are no detected bugs, the work continues as usual until a stop condition occurs.<br>

-The bugbane.json configuration file must define the variables `fuzzer_type`, `tested_binary_path`, `fuzz_cores`, `src_root`, `run_args`, `run_env` and `timeout`.
+The bugbane.json configuration file must define the variables `fuzzer_type`, `tested_binary_path`, `fuzz_cores`, `src_root`, `run_args`, `run_env`, and `timeout`.
 The variable `timeout` is specified in milliseconds.<br>
-The builds of the application must exist on disk in folders corresponding to the build type, just as the bb-build tool places them.<br>
+The builds of the app to test must exist on disk in folders corresponding to the build type, just as the bb-build tool places them.<br>
-There may also be dictionary files with the ".dict" extension in the dictionaries folder.
-They will be merged into one dictionary, which will be provided for the fuzzer to use, subject to the support from the fuzzer.
+There may also be dictionary files with the ".dict" extension in the "dictionaries" folder.
+They are merged into one dictionary, which is provided for the fuzzer to use, subject to the support from the fuzzer.

 The values available for the variable `fuzzer_type`: AFL++, libFuzzer, go-fuzz, go-test.<br>
-The variable `tested_binary_path` holds the path to the tested application's binary relative to an input directory (where builds will be searched for).
-Example: imagine, there's a folder named "build" with the build results, executable is named "app" and is saved as build/test/app, the bb-build tool performed several builds each time copying the "build" folder to path /fuzz, i.e. now there are paths /fuzz/basic/test/app, /fuzz/coverage/test/app, etc. In this case the `tested_binary_path` should be "test/app".<br>
+The variable `tested_binary_path` holds the path to the tested app's binary relative to an input directory (where builds will be searched for).
+Example: imagine, there's a folder named "build" with the build results, executable is named "app" and is saved as build/test/app, the bb-build tool performed several builds each time copying the "build" folder to path /fuzz, that is, now there are paths /fuzz/basic/test/app, /fuzz/coverage/test/app, etc. In this case the `tested_binary_path` should be "test/app".<br>
-The variable `src_root` is not used directly, but other BugBane tools running after bb-fuzz would fail if the variable would be missing.<br>
+The variable `src_root` is not used directly, but other BugBane tools running after bb-fuzz fail if the variable is missing.<br>
-The `run_args` variable holds a string containing run arguments for the tested application.
-The variable may include the "@@" sequence, through which the fuzzer will provide input samples.<br>
+The `run_args` variable holds a string containing run arguments for the tested app.
+The variable may include the "@@" sequence, through which the fuzzer may provide input samples for the app.<br>
-For the built-in Go fuzzer the variable `run_args` must contain the `-test.fuzz` launch option with a specific fuzz test, e.g., `-test.fuzz=FuzzHttp`.
+For the built-in Go fuzzer the variable `run_args` must contain the `-test.fuzz` launch option with a specific fuzz test, for instance, `-test.fuzz=FuzzHttp`.<br>
 The `run_env` contains a dictionary of environment variables, required to fuzz the tested app.
-The env variable LD_PRELOAD will be automatically converted to a corresponding fuzzer variable (e.g., AFL_PRELOAD for AFL++).<br>
+The env variable LD_PRELOAD is automatically converted to a corresponding fuzzer variable (such as AFL_PRELOAD for AFL++).<br>
 Example of the `run_env` variable in the configuration file:
 ```json
 "run_env": {